Amrit1Gurung/Sales-Insights-Analysis-/README.md

 After collecting the data we used python packages like pandas, matplotlib, seaborn etc for comphrensive analysis.

 ## Business Questions
+In this repo analysis is done using python.
+If you want i have also build dashboard using **Tableau** for more interactive and dynamic insights on sales and published in Tableau Public site.
+You can view dashboard <a href="https://public.tableau.com/app/profile/amrit.gurung4749/viz/SalesAnalysis_16343964521500/Dashboard1?publish=yes">here</a>.

 #### 1. How much of Total Revenue generated?
 The total revenue generated till now: **984869300.5** INR